 Hi!
-I'm mostly a developer, mainly focusing on Python/Django.
-I live in Amsterdam, The Netherlands.
+I'm a developer, public speaker, inclusivity advocate and community organiser.
+A lot of my work is focused on Python/Django, and that's also my main development platform.
 I'm passionate about building inclusive communities, technology and conferences, where everyone can feel welcome, valued and at home.
-I'm also particularly interested in issues around well-being and ethics in tech.
+I'm also particularly interested in issues around well-being, ethics and empathy in tech.

-- Member of the Django team since 2014, and recently of the security team also.
-My last major code contribution was adding flexible built-in password validation – nowadays I focus more on community and inclusivity than code.
+- From 2014 to 2019 I was a member of the Django team and the security team.
+My last major code contribution was adding flexible built-in password validation - I don't make that much time anymore for code contributions to Django.

-- Vice Chair of the DSF Code of Conduct Committee since 2017.
-This involves handling of CoC reports, but recently I've also worked on making improvements to many of the processes relating to the CoC.
+- From 2017 to 2019, I was Vice Chair of the DSF Code of Conduct Committee.
+This involved handling of CoC reports, but recently I've also worked on making improvements to many of the processes relating to the CoC.